grand-27-master/Quizzler/README.md

 # Quizzler

-A quiz app devleoped using React, AWS Amplify Gen 1 and Cognito
+A quiz app developed using React, AWS Amplify Gen 1 and Cognito